Akif9748/akf-forum/README.md

 ## To Do:
-- Admin panel, etc.
+- Admin panel, delete, edit messages.
-- İndexing.
-Message, thread, react count will added to user profiles

 ## Roadmap
 - [ ] User